Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 ### What is so bad about low power, does it matter as long as p value is low? ###

-Common misunderstanding of pvalue:
+Common misunderstandings of p-value:

-a) A statistically significant result with p-value of 0.05 means that the null hypothesis has a 5% chance of being true.
+a) A statistically significant result with a p-value of 0.05 means that the null hypothesis has a 5% chance of being true.

-b) equivalently it's the same as saying: a p-value of 0.05 has a 5% chance of being a false positive This is wrong because the p-value doesn't tell us the probability of the Null being true.
+b) Equivalently, it's the same as saying: a p-value of 0.05 has a 5% chance of being a false positive.

+**Note**: The p-value is not the probability that the null hypothesis is true, nor is it the probability of a false positive.
+It is the probability of observing the data (or something more extreme) under the assumption that the null hypothesis is true.

+This is wrong because the p-value doesn't tell us the probability of the Null being true.